OleVik/grav-plugin-presentation/README.md

 ## TODO

 - Scaling for square, 4:3 ("truncated"), 16:9 (normal widescreen) - should height be taken into account?
+Not applicable with regular breakpoints and Transport application
-- Safari: Images are too wide - no obvious reason as to why, other than the obvious
+- Safari: Images are too wide - no obvious reason as to why, other than Safari

 ## Credits